Roger Clarke's Web-Site

 A specific regulatory mechanism that has been making considerable progress over the last two decades is Privacy Impact Assessment (PIA).
 A PIA is a systematic process, which identifies and evaluates from the perspectives of all stakeholders the potential effects on privacy of a project, initiative or proposed system or scheme and which includes a search for ways to avoid or mitigate negative privacy impacts (Clarke 2009, Wright & De Hert 2012).
 Unfortunately, evidence also exists that PIAs are not being effective in exercising control over inappropriate initiatives, particularly in national security contexts (Clarke 2016c).

 A recent development that has raised some people's hopes is the 'Data Protection Impact Assessment' (DPIA) requirement within the EU's General Data Protection Regulation (GDPR35 2016), which is to come into force in 2018.
 The provisions are, however, very weak.
 The trigger is limited to "high risks" (Art.
 35.1-35.6).
-The impacts to be assessed are only those on the protection of personal data (35.1) - which is a poor proxy even for data privacy, and which excludes other dimensions of data privacy.
+The impacts to be assessed are only those on the protection of personal data (35.1) - which is a poor proxy even for data privacy, and which excludes other dimensions of privacy.
 It appears inevitable that DPIA will be interpreted as a mere Data Protection Law Compliance Assessment.
 Moreover, seeking civil society's views is optional, and there is no requirement that they be reflected in the design (35.9).
 There is a complete exemption for authorised programs (35.10), rather than merely an exemption from the justification requirement.
-And it is far from clear whether any enforcement will be feasible of the implementation of design features, and of review of the performance of schemes against the data used to justify them (35.7(d), 35.11).
+And it is far from clear whether any enforcement of design features will be feasible, and whether any review will ever be undertaken of the performance of schemes against the data used to justify them (35.7(d), 35.11).

 These relevant and current examples all indicate that market failure is matched by regulatory failure.
 Neither parliaments nor regulatory agencies are providing effective restraints on organisational misbehaviour in the field of big data analytics.